Italian Socialist Party: Post-World War II

+many of whom were trained by Rodolfo Morandi.

 Starting from 1963, Socialists participated in the Organic centre-left governments in alliance with Christian Democracy (DC), the Italian Democratic Socialist Party (PSDI) and the Italian Republican Party (PRI).
 These governments acceded to many of the demands of the PSI for social reform and laid the foundations for Italy's modern welfare state.

+In 1964, the internal left wing left the party in opposition to both the plan to form a government with the Christian Democrats and the plan to reunify with Saragat's Social Democratic Party.
+The splinter group thus founded the PSIUP, led by prominent figures in Italian socialism: Tullio Vecchietti, Vittorio Foa, Lelio Basso, Emilio Lussu, Lucio Libertini and Lucio Mario Luzzatto, followed by young leaders and officials such as Giuseppe Pupillo, Roberto Speciale, Dario Valori, Giacomo Princigalli, Andrea Margheri, Giorgio Gabanizza, Vincenzo Balsamo and even higher, who will all be part of the central committee of the new party.

 During the 1960s and 1970s, the PSI lost much of its influence despite actively participating in the government.
 The PCI gradually outnumbered it as the dominant political force in the Italian left.
 The PSI tried to enlarge its base by joining forces with the PSDI under the name Unified Socialist Party (PSU).
 After a disappointing loss in the 1968 Italian general election in which the PSU gained far fewer seats in total than each of the two parties had obtained separately in 1963, it disbanded.
 The 1972 Italian general election underlined the PSI's precipitate decline as the party received less than 10% of the vote compared to 14.2% in 1958, when Nenni assumed the leadership of the autonomist faction.